ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 * [ramda](http://ramdajs.com)
 * [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide)

 For a quick playground I would pull those libs into your favorite JSBin or CodePen etc. and try out some composition.
 All of Ramda's functions are curried.
 Many of those sites let you select a library from a pre-populated list.
 All of them will let you edit the HTML pane.
-If you don't see the library you would like you can past the fallowing HTML in the page and you will have a reference to Ramda via it's exported namespace of "R" and lowdash-fp's "_".
+If you don't see the library you would like you can past the following HTML in the page and you will have a reference to Ramda via it's exported namespace of "R" and lowdash-fp's "_".

 ```
 <script src="https://cdnjs.cloudflare.com/ajax/libs/ramda/0.21.0/ramda.min.js"></script>